codux-demos/portfolio-strapi-cms/README.md

 ## boards
 most of our components need a context to run in.
 one context for the router and another for the data.
-for that reason we have to wrap our components in the boards with context providers
+for that reason, we have to wrap our components in the boards with context providers

 #### router
 because in codux our app runs inside an iframe we have to use a [`memory router`](https://reactrouter.com/en/main/routers/create-memory-router) instead of a [`browser router`](https://reactrouter.com/en/main/routers/create-browser-router) in the real `App`
-but we can and should use the real [routes](packages/client/src/router/routes.tsx) for page boards. for simple componenet boards we still should provide a router context, otherwise if there is a `Link` in the component it will throw an error. but we don't use real routes, we add a fake route pointint to the component we want to render in the board.
+but we can and should use the real [routes](packages/client/src/router/routes.tsx) for page boards. for simple component boards we still should provide a router context, otherwise, if there is a `Link` in the component it will throw an error. but we don't use real routes, we add a fake route pointing to the component we want to render in the board.

  #### data
 we have two options here: